coder/coder-v1-cli/docs/coder.md

 ## coder

-coder provides a CLI for working with an existing Coder Enterprise installation
+coder provides a CLI for working with an existing Coder installation

 ### Options